Cannorn/EMS---0.27/README.md

     };

 AND NEXT ...
-Copy the EMS folder into the unpacked server.pbo then Repack and then ... omg thats it
+Copy the EMS folder into the unpacked server.pbo then Repack and then

+Copy the debug folder into your mission-folder

+... omg thats it